dotnet/docs/docs/standard/serialization/system-text-json/deserialization.md

 The following text shows an example prompt for Copilot Chat:

-> `/generate` code to use `Dystem.Text.Json` to deserialize a JSON string {"FirstName":"John","LastName":"Doe","Age":30} to an equal .NET object.
+> Generate code to use `System.Text.Json` to deserialize a JSON string {"FirstName":"John","LastName":"Doe","Age":30} to an equivalent .NET object.
 Map property names & values.
 Provide example output.

 You can customize the prompt to use a JSON string with property names and values that suit your requirements.